Classical Yang Style - Short Form

 These notes, written by me (Ian, not Tony) describe the moves in brief for the whole form.
 Along with the videos they are intended to help students with their practice only.
 They cannot replace what is learnt by attending a course with a qualified instructor.

 I have been learning Tai Chi in its various forms as a student of Tony's since before the turn of the century.
 I have found that Tai Chi is not just standing there waving your hands around like you may have seen it to so appear on television or the many videos on the internet.
 Tony tends to emphasise the stability, posture and self-defence aspects of this martial art.
 Every movement has a unique purpose, which I find makes it easier to remember and to perform properly; it looks so much better too.
-If you are interested or already take part in any of the other martial arts then a course with Tony is highly recommended.
+If you are interested, never tried it before or already take part in any of the other martial arts then a course with Tony is highly recommended.

 Classical Yang Style Tai Chi Chuan Short FormThe text in blue shows the repeated 'Grasp sparrows tail' routine.

 Visit egreenway.com/taichichuan/sun73.htm for so much information that it would be pointless trying to emulate it here.
 Bibliography, links, free videos on YouTube and illustrated step by step description of one of the many forms.

 "Remember, when moving, there is no place that doesn't move.
 When still, there is no place that isn't still."
 (Tai Chi Classics)